mdang/how-to-teach-programming/README.md

 - Fixed Mindset: Belief that competence in some area is instrinsic.
 If you don't get it at first than you must not have the aptitude, which biases future performance. (e.g. You did a good job, you must be very smart.)
 - Growth Mindset: Belief that a skill is learned and can be improved. (e.g. You did a good job, you must have worked very hard.)

+## Live Coding

+Live coding works better than reading off slides because:

+- Watching a program being written is more compelling than watching someone page through slides of the same bits of code over and over
+- It enables instructors to be more responsive to "what if" questions.
+A slide deck is a railway track, live coding allows instructors to go off road.
+- It facilitates lateral knowledge transfer: people learn more by watching *how* instructors do things
+- It forces the instructor to slow down, they can't go 10 times faster than their learners with slides
+- Learners get to see instructors' mistakes and how to diagnose and correct them
+- Watching instructors make mistakes shows learners that it's all right to make mistakes of their own

+## Teachiing Methods

+**Peer Instruction** - Teaching method where an instructor poses a question and then students commit to a first answer, discuss answers with their peers, and commit to a (revised) answer.